bloomen/transwarp/README.md

 **Releasing unused memory**

-By default, every task in a graph will keep its result until rescheduling or a manual reset of the task results.
-The `releaser` listener allows you to release a task result after that task's children have consumed the result.
+By default, every task in a graph will keep its result until rescheduling or a manual task reset.
+The `releaser` listener allows you to automatically release a task result after that task's children have consumed the result.
 For example:
 ```cpp